 Ultimately, the only person who can determine what the best mailing options are for your business is you.
 You should weigh the pros and cons of the price you want to charge for wholesale shipping, the type and style of wholesale mailers you wish to purchase, if any additional mailing options are right for you, and if you want to use a fulfillment service.

 The decisions surrounding e-commerce mailing can be some of the more challenging you'll encounter.
 Finding the best mailing options that work for you will take time, patience, and probably trial and error.
-Regardless of the strategy that you select, Shop4Mailers has the products you need to make the best impression on your customers.
+We always recommend making sure you have a shipping policy on your site.
 In addition to shopping for wholesale mailers and other shipping supplies, Shop4Mailers has a blog of resources to help you tackle your mailing options like a pro!